major/major.io/content/posts/2019/2019-08-07-fedora-30-on-google-compute-engine.md

 categories:
 - Blog Posts
 date: '2019-08-07'
-description: Fedora 30 is a great Linux distribution for cloud platforms, but it needs a little work to perform well on Google Compute Engine.
+summary: Fedora 30 is a great Linux distribution for cloud platforms, but it needs a little work to perform well on Google Compute Engine.
 images:
 - images/2019-08-07-google-hq.jpg